opavlyuk/opavlyuk.github.io/index.md

 automation framework.

 _Responsibilities:_
-* Measuring and analysys of software performance
+* Measuring and analysis of software performance
 * Bottlenecks identification
 * Consulting other teams about performance improvements

 **4 years | Software Engineer**
 _Responsibilities:_
-* Development new features of existing infrastructure software
+* Developing new features for existing infrastructure software
 * Designing and developing from scratch of internal dashboards and monitoring systems
 * Development of an automated testing framework

 Technology stack used:
-Python, Lua, Tornado, Networking libs, DTrace, Jenkins, aiohttp
+Go, Python, Lua, Tornado, Networking libs, DTrace, Jenkins, aiohttp

 ### Company: Amplify
 **6 month | Junior Python Developer**